Essays

 Essays on education, AI, and human agency—examined from first principles, and everything else.

 I spent years trying to fix education from the inside.
-I built tools, I talked to deans, and I tried to find the "hero teachers" who could change things.
-But the system has an immune system.
-Every time you introduce a new idea, the institution finds a way to turn it into a standa...more
+I built tools, I talked to school superintendents, and I tried to find the "hero teachers" who could change things.
+But the education system has an immune on its own.
+Every time you introduce a new idea, the institution finds...more

 For a century, education has been treated like a separate phase of life.
 We were told that we had to spend our first twenty years in a "waiting room," accumulating facts and skills just in case we might need them later.
 This is what I call Intellectual Debt.
 You borrow time from...more